Saiboogu/cyberia-blog/arise-source/posts/we-have-comments/index.md

 Had to tweak the iframe height already, it was claustrophobically short and I didn't like the CSS hacks I was using to try and make it taller from Arise instead of Cusdis.

 *02/12/25 Update* - I finally stopped hacking away at generated JavaScript and learned how to build my own Cusdis Docker image from a fork of the repo.
-I spent a long time figuring out how to get old branches that must have compiled at that time to compile today - turns out the simplest solution was just removing every carot ^ from the packages file, so nothing can get upgraded.
-But after figuring that out and poking around some more I found the newestr branch and got it compiling.
+I spent a long time figuring out how to get old branches that must have compiled at that time to compile today - turns out the simplest solution was just removing every caret ^ from the packages file, so nothing can get upgraded.
+But after figuring that out and poking around some more I found the newest branch and got it compiling.
 I learned how to apply the hacks I had in the JavaScript into the TypeScript, and it's been a lot easier.

 Cusdis uses Tailwind CSS styling, which I actually thought about learning at one point -- But I decided I need to learn CSS itself first, so I've been slowly stripping away the Tailwind classes and styling things with "Cyberia Theme" classes from the blog theme.